frankkode/brightershop/README.md

 Full Stack Framework website project with Python 3.7 and Django 3.

-1. The goal of this project is to create a simple yet fully functional e-commerce website selling German health supplements, first class Aloe Vera products and cosmetics.
+1. The goal of this project is to create a simple yet fully functional e-commerce website shop.
 2. Build simple, reusable django ecommerce app that can be used as an template and reference again in the future projects.
-3. Fulfill Customer ( [Code Institute - Europe's leading online bootcamp](https://codeinstitute.net/full-stack-software-development-diploma/ )) requirements of final milestone project.

 ---